 The path to a degree in computer science can be a challenging one.
 Many resources are provided to help ensure student success.

-Nearly every CS course has one or more TAs assigned to assist students in learning new material and completing assignments.
+Nearly every SoC course has one or more TAs assigned to assist students in learning new material and completing assignments.
 Students should plan to see TAs regularly to stay on track in a course.
 If the times and places for meeting with TAs is not clearly posted for a course, ask the instructor.

 Note: Full majors in the CS program should consider becoming teaching assistants.

-Each faculty member teaching a CS course is required to hold regular office hours, which are times that the instructor is in their office and available to meet with students, no appointment required.
+Each faculty member teaching a SoC course is required to hold regular office hours, which are times that the instructor is in their office and available to meet with students, no appointment required.
 Students should use this time to resolve issues not suitable for TAs and seek extra help with course material.

 The School of Computing's Tutoring Center is available to help students with many of the intro and core courses.
-All students are encouraged to use this resource to improve their understanding of core CS concepts.
+All students are encouraged to use this resource to improve their understanding of core computing concepts.